raehik/bytepatch/README.md

 # bytepatch
+**TODO: Undergoing metamorphosis into a fun, highly parametric library.
+I intend to rename to streampatch or something, and split the CLI out.**

 A Haskell library and CLI tool for patching byte-representable data in a bytestream.
 Write **patchscripts** (in-place edits to a file) using a convenient YAML format, and apply them with a safe patching algorithm.
 You choose how